Skip to content

 val automator = ComposeAutomator.inProcess(robotDriver = RobotDriver.headless())

 headless() throws UnsupportedOperationException on every input, clipboard, and screenshot call — an accidental automator.click(...) / typeText(...) / screenshot(...) surfaces at the call site instead of silently dropping.
-It does not fake out the live WindowTracker/SemanticsReader, so semantics-tree queries still work against whatever Compose surfaces are actually on screen.
-Reach for it for read-only flows; pair it with SemanticsActions.OnClick (see Driving input) when you need to fire clicks without going through the OS.
-For unit-style tests that need full isolation, inject test-specific WindowTracker and SemanticsReader instances too.
+The semantics-tree queries still work against whatever Compose surfaces are actually on screen.
+When you need to fire a click without going through the OS input stack (e.g. in IntelliJ-hosted Compose, where Robot input is blocked), call automator.performSemanticsClick(node) instead of click(node) — see Driving input.

 Surfaces and the semantics tree